trulacorsaut/notes/README.md

 # 2024-02-25
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, taking into account the complexity and potential challenges.
 Finally, use task management tools and versions control systems to stay organised and track your progress.
 By following these steps, you will be able to finish your tasks on time and meet your goals.

+# 2024-02-26
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive to write clean, maintainable code that is easy to understand and reason about.
+Avoid unnecessary complexity; a solution that is simple today can save hours of debugging tomorrow.
+Remember that code is read far more often than it's written, so always aim for clarity and conciseness."

+"Also, 'Premature optimization is the root of all evil (or at least most of it) in programming.' - Donald Knuth.
+Focus on making your code correct first, then optimize only where necessary, based on data and profiling.
+Today's high-level languages and frameworks often handle optimizations better than manual efforts, so prioritize readability and maintainability over speculative performance boosts."